Neiman Marcus declares Chapter 11 bankruptcy

 Like other non-essential retailers, Neiman Marcus temporarily closed its stores, which number 43, in mid-March.
 About 10 stores have since reopened for curbside pickup as some states have relaxed lockdown orders.

-As part of the bankruptcy filing, Dallas-based Neiman Marcus said it has secured $675 million in financing from creditors to keep operating during the restructuring.
+As part of the bankruptcy filing, Dallas-based Neiman Marcus said it has secured $675 million in financing from a majority of creditors to keep operating during the restructuring.
 Those creditors now hold over two-thirds of the company's debt.

+In a letter to customers, Van Raemdonck stressed that Neiman Marcus had no plans to liquidate.
+He said the retailer would continue to honor gift cards and credits as well as accept product returns.
+Service on the company's websites also will not be interrupted.
+The company said it is evaluating locations, but did not specify if it would close any stores.

 The bankruptcy filing is a big blow to private equity firm Ares Management and the Canada Pension Plan Investment Board, which bought Neiman Marcus in 2013 for $6 billion.

-The filing arrived after the department store, burdened with debt, had failed to make a payment to a key bondholder as its stores went dark to help contain the spread of the virus.
+The filing arrived after the department store, burdened with nearly $5 billion debt, had failed to make a payment to a key bondholder as its stores went dark to help contain the spread of the virus.

 More than 60% of U.S. retailers have temporarily closed since March, but department stores were already in a weakened state long before then.
 Americans are no longer interested in doing all their shopping under one roof, instead picking and choosing items like shoes or tops.
 When they do buy clothes, they can head to T.J.
 Maxx and online retailers.